surifirstpin/biplus_documentation/docs/DataRun.md

 ## Pin or Remove Pin

-To Freeze the column field values while scrolling the data to right or left click **Pin** for the  option by clicking on down arrow of the field header  to release the same click on **Remove Pin.**
+To Freeze the column field values while scrolling the data to right or left click **Pin** for the dimens option by clicking on down arrow of the field header  to release the same click on **Remove Pin.**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/83983da3cd4f0b19f0ed84550fc2151b0619fc36/images/pin.png)